Jacob-Losco/svccis/README.md

 # svccis
-The repository for the schools clubs website
+The repository for the school's club's website